fightbulc/resetup/README.md

 2. Run `./unpack` by entering your password
 3. Wait until all tasks have been processed
 4. Done

+## What about updates?

+If your update anything config related you need to run `./pack` with your password to rebuild your secrets.
+Anything else is just part of the repo so go ahead and adjust the scripts and push the updates.

 ## Why no ansible?